START YOUR FREE CONSULTATION

 - Perks like a company cell phone or use of a company car

-Lost wages include any kind of compensation that you get for doing your job.
+Lost wages include any compensation that you get for doing your job.
 You can use pay stubs, tax returns, and a letter from your employer to show what you made before the accident.

 While lost wages look at the amount of money you lost out on earning in the short-term after the accident, lost earning capacity looks at what you can’t earn in the future.

-If you’re unable to work long-term, your compensation, promotions, and your entire career track falls under the category of lost earning capacity.
+If you’re unable to work long-term, your compensation, promotions, and entire career track falls under the category of lost earning capacity.
 You may need to work with an occupational expert to determine how your career outlook has changed because of your accident.

 A skilled personal injury lawyer has extensive experience helping accident victims value their damages.
-They can help you evaluate all of the categories of damages to make sure that you arrive at a case value that’s fair and complete.
+They can help you evaluate all of the categories of damages to make sure you arrive at a case value that’s fair and complete.

-Your attorney can also help you determine what you need to do to prove each category of damages in your personal injury claim.
+Your qualified attorney can also help you determine what you need to do to prove each category of damages in your personal injury claim.